Last Updated: 2/15/23 | February 15th, 2023

-Portland Walking Tours offers more than half a dozen different tours around town, focusing on food, the main sights, and Portland’s underground and alternative culture.
-Tours last a couple hours and cost around $23 USD.
+Around Portland Tours offers almost a dozen different tours around town, focusing on food, the main sights, and Portland’s nearby hiking spots.
+Tours last 2-4 hours and start at around $29 USD.
 They’re a great way to kick off your visit.
-I really liked their Underground Tour, which focused on a series of tunnels below the city that have been used for all kinds of nefarious purposes.
+They also offer bike tours too!

 2. See Pittock Mansion